vectordotdev/vector/docs/usage/configuration/transforms/add_fields.md

   # OPTIONAL - Fields
   [transforms.add_fields.fields]

     # A key/value pair representing the new field to be added.
+Accepts all
-Accepts all supported types.
+    # supported types.
 Use `.` for adding nested fields.
+    #
+    # * no default
     new_field = "new field value"
 ```
 {% endcode-tabs-item %}